0install/docs/docs/details/cli.md

 <tr>
   <td><a href='#config'><nobr><code>config</code></nobr></a></td>
   <td>View or change configuration settings.
 <br/>With no arguments, it displays all settings and their current values.
 With one argument, it displays the current value of the named setting.
-With two arguments, it sets the setting to the given value or resets it to the default value if the value &quot;default&quot; is given.</td>
+With two arguments, it sets the setting to the given value or resets it to the default value if the value <code>default</code> is given.</td>
 </tr>
 <tr>
   <td><a href='#add-feed'><nobr><code>add-feed</code></nobr></a></td>